-Silver Eagle has agreed to pay its chief financial officer, James A. Graf, or an entity owned and controlled by Mr. Graf, a monthly consulting fee of \$15,000 plus, in the event that Mr. Graf is no longer receiving medical insurance from an employer, an additional amount per month to reimburse Mr. Graf for the purchase of such insurance, for services prior to the completion of an initial business combination (regardless of the amount of services provided), including preparation of Silver Eagle's financial statements, SEC filings, financial due diligence of targets for an initial business combination.
-For the period from April 11, 2013 through September 30, 2014, Silver Eagle paid approximately \$210,000 under this agreement.
+Silver Eagle has agreed to pay its chief financial officer, James A. Graf, or an entity owned and controlled by Mr. Graf, a monthly consulting fee of \$15,000 plus, in the event that Mr. Graf is no longer receiving medical insurance from an employer, an additional amount per month to reimburse Mr. Graf for the purchase of such insurance, for services prior to the completion of an initial business combination (regardless of the amount of services provided), including preparation of Silver Eagle's financial statements, SEC filings, financial due diligence of targets for an initial business combination and negotiations of an agreement for an initial business combination.
+For the period from April 11, 2013 through December 31, 2013, Silver Eagle paid approximately \$75,000 under this agreement.
+For the fiscal year ended December 31, 2014, Silver Eagle incurred approximately \$180,000 under this agreement.

 Silver Eagle has also agreed to reimburse the Sponsor for office space and secretarial and administrative services provided to members of Silver Eagle's management team by the Sponsor, members of the Sponsor, and members of Silver Eagle's management team or their affiliates, in an amount not to exceed \$10,000 per month in the event that such space and/or services are utilized and Silver Eagle does not pay a third party directly for such services.
 Upon completion of an initial business combination or liquidation, Silver Eagle will cease paying these monthly fees.
-For the period from April 11, 2013 through September 30, 2014, Silver Eagle paid \$0 under this agreement.
+For the period from April 11, 2013 through December 31, 2013 and for the fiscal year ended December 31, 2014, Silver Eagle paid \$0 under this agreement.